Managing groups

 -

-In the member’s row, click the edit icon
+In the member’s row of the members list, click the edit icon

 . -